Updated Mar 06, 2026

 How do students rate lecturer quality?

-Students value lecturers who combine subject mastery with the ability to explain complex ideas step by step.
-They respond well to enthusiasm and to teaching that links theory to real engineering contexts.
-Where communication falters, especially around pace, signposting and language clarity, understanding suffers.
-Given the generally positive sentiment about staff across the sector but a lower tone in engineering, departments should prioritise worked exemplars, scaffolded problem-solving and predictable opportunities for questions across the cohort, with attention to consistency of experience for part-time learners and for groups who often report lower sentiment such as male and Black students.
+Students value lecturers who combine subject mastery with clear, step-by-step explanations of complex ideas.
+They respond well to enthusiasm and teaching that links theory to real engineering contexts.
+When communication falters, especially around pace, signposting and language clarity, understanding suffers.
+Because staff sentiment is positive across the sector but lower in engineering, departments should prioritise worked examples, scaffolded problem-solving and predictable opportunities for questions.
+Pay particular attention to consistency for part-time learners and for groups who often report lower sentiment, such as male and Black students.

 How should course content and teaching methods adapt?

 Delivery matters as much as content.
-Mechanical engineering students report that the structure, clarity and timing of teaching shape their ability to learn intricate material.
-Blend traditional lectures with interactive simulations, lab-based demonstrations and short, frequent practice tasks that receive quick feedback.
-Use a single, stable weekly pattern for materials and activities so students know what to expect and can prepare effectively.
+Mechanical engineering students report that the structure, clarity and timing of teaching shape their ability to learn complex material.
+Blend traditional lectures with interactive simulations, lab-based demonstrations and short, frequent practice tasks with quick feedback.
+Use a stable weekly pattern for materials and activities so students know what to expect and can prepare effectively.

 What support from staff matters most?